 Abolishing the inflation tax: Sound money

+A sound monetary policy is critical for maintaining a strong economy.
+Inflation diminishes the purchasing power of the rupees and is a hidden tax on the poorest of the poor, being highly regressive in nature.
+High prices caused by reckless increase in money supply reduce the value of savings and fixed incomes and create undue hardship for the poor.

+We believe in going back to the fundamentals.
 Money is a medium of exchange.
-In a free society, its citizens will determine, through their various experiments, the types of medium of exchange they are willing to use.
-Such experiments are have been prohibited by governments in India (and indeed, in most parts of the world), allowing governments and central banks the untrammelled power to tax people through a regressive inflation tax.
-High prices caused by deliberate increase in money supply with the intent of degrading the currency reduce the value of savings, endowments and fixed incomes, and create undue hardships particularly for the poor.
+In a free society, the citizens determine, through their various experiments in the issue of money, the types of medium of exchange they are willing to use.
+Such experiments have been prohibited by governments in India (and indeed, in most parts of the world), allowing governments and central banks to take on the power of creating money and diluting its value to fund large government projects.

 Phase 1: Monetary rule for maximum 3 per cent inflation

 We will abolish the inflation tax in two stages.
-In the first stage we will ensure full independence for the Reserve Bank of India subject to a legal requirement to follow a monetary rule that reduces its discretion to ensuring that inflation does not exceed three per cent under any circumstance.
-In addition, a comprehensive review will be initiated of the need for central banking.
+In the first stage we will ensure full independence for the Reserve Bank of India subject to a legal requirement to follow a monetary rule that keeps inflation at a maximum of three per cent, and subject to a thorough audit of its activities.
+In addition, a comprehensive review will be initiated of the need for central banking, and options to privatise money.

 Phase 2: Monetary rule for maximum 1 per cent inflation

+In the second phase, this inflation limit will be reduced to one per cent, even as the findings of the review will feed into the development of a competitive market for money.

+Phase 3: Competitive private currencies backed by gold

-In the second phase, this inflation limit will be reduced to one per cent.
-In addition, key competitive markets will be established for supply of money, subject to stringent regulation.
-Such competitive markets for money are likely to be backed with gold along with an appropriate monetary rule, to ensure that prices do not rise recklessly from printing of money.
-These measures will ensure that the rupee does not depreciate further, and slowly recovers to the level which can benefit the Indian consumer enormously, even as potential impacts on exporters are transitioned.
+Finally, if there is sufficient confidence and understanding in the competitive system of money supply, we will establish competitive private markets for creation and supply of money, subject to stringent regulation.
+The money creation powers of the Reserve Bank will be phased out.
+Such competitive markets are likely to be backed with gold along with regulatory oversight to ensure no supplier recklessly prints money.
+These measures will ensure stable purchasing power of the various competing currencies , leading to economic growth and prosperity.

-Ultimately, the government will aim to achieve zero inflation, such that the retail price index has no long-term trend, upward or downward.
-That would guarantee the value of money.
-Zero inflation would make the Rupee a strong currency; the age of chronic devaluation would be over.
-All the world would want to come and invest in India; Indian entrepreneurs would have access to the cheapest money.
-With low costs, they would be internationally competitive: they would conquer the world.

-First order function: Defence and Foreign Affairs
+First order function: defence and foreign affairs

+We believe trade and freedom are the way towards international peace, but we are keenly aware that peace is not the primary goal of some people.
+We therefore commit to working towards building the most powerful and defensive military force the world has ever seen to deter any aggression towards India or Indian citizens living abroad.
+This will include a strong nuclear shield, in addition to a powerful mechanism to thwart modern means of warfare.

 Defence and the national security agenda

-The response of successive governments to national security has been reactive.
+We honour the extraordinary sacrifices of the men and women who protect our freedom through their service in the Indian armed forces.
+Unfortunately, the response of successive governments to our national security has been reactive.
 National security encompasses all facets of securing our nation.
 India should act as a regional pivot and a potential global influencer.

 Defence is the single most important function of government.
 Given that we are part of a nuclear neighbourhood, we will increase the overall share of defence in government expenditure.
 Long pending modernization and up-gradation of equipment would be remedied by compressing the execution schedule.